Rearview living can prevent you from gaining from opportunities

 Finally, when I was 30 years old, I did something that was completely out of character for me.
 I quit my job and went to graduate school.

 Let me say I DON'T recommend quitting your job to change your life, unless you already have another job you can move into.
-But I had saved my money and had a fund to support myself in college--as long as I finished quickly.
+But I had saved my money and had an emergency fund to support myself in college--as long as I finished quickly.

 But very gradually I got out of my comfort zone.
 I stopped reviewing all my imagined "limitations" before I made a decision.
 I made some real progress.
 My personality grew, along with my courage.